hendrikvanantwerpen/amd-mode.el/README.md

 Features:
  * Function amd-init makes current buffer into AMD module, unles it already is.
  * AMD dependencies are sorted alphabetically, not insertion order, for easier searching.
+A double insertion will do nothing.
  * Function amd-add-id allows you to add a dependency by specifying a module id.

 Add dependency from file: